Slezské Rudoltice: Sights

 The main landmark is Slezské Rudoltice Castle.
 Since 2008 it has been owned by the municipality which opened it to public.
 Part of the castle is a small park of French and English type with a pond.

 The second landmark of the municipality is the Church of Saint Catherine.
 An originally Romanesque church in Rudoltice was first documented in the late 17th century.
 The church fell into disrepair and was demolished in 1871, and the new Neo-Romanesque church was built on its site in 1871–1874.

-In Pelhřimovy there is the Gothic Church of Saint George from the 15th century, together with two cottages and a ruined cemetery the last remains of the abandoned village.
+The Church of Saint George is located in Pelhřimovy.
+It is a Gothic church from the 15th century.
+Together with two cottages and a ruined cemetery, they are the last remains of the abandoned village.

 The narrow-gauge railway serves not only for transport but also as a tourist attraction.
-Steam trains run on weekends during the tourist season.
+Steam trains run on it on weekends during the tourist season.